alex-ten/HFSP/content/analyses/open_loop/3 effects.md

 (Intercept)  5763.8200     0.6548  8802.4410  0.000e+00
 </pre>

 Since all predictor variables are binary, we can directly compare the coefficients.
-Predictors `currentd`, `relt`, `time`, `pval`, and `int` had the largest effects negative effects on AIC (i.e. decreased the distance to the true model the most).
+Predictors `currentd`, `relt`, `time`, `pval`, and `int` had the largest negative effects on AIC (i.e. decreased the distance to the true model the most).
 Although the 10 best AIC-ranked models were not the same as the best BIC-ranked models, the relative importance of the predictors was the same when the variable inclusion data was regressed on BIC:

 <pre class='codeblock'>
                Estimate Std.
 Error    t value   Pr(>|t|)